FALCON HEIGHTS, Minn. — “Healthy State Fair fun since 2001!”

 About Health Fair 11

-Health Fair 11 coordinates Health Fair 11 at the Fair.
-Health Fair 11 is a nonprofit organization with a vision of creating healthier communities through collaborative outreach.
+Health Fair 11 at the Fair is a project of Health Fair 11, a nonprofit organization with a vision of creating healthier communities through collaborative outreach.
 Our mission is to provide health education and free or low-cost health screenings to the people in our community.
 Health Fair 11 operates with support from KARE 11 TV.
-Cub is providing additional support for Health Fair 11 at the Fair.
+Cub and Herself-Health are providing additional support for Health Fair 11 at the Fair.